MBA Counselling: What Does It Mean for Graduates?

 In most cases, MBA aspirants choose to pursue a management degree to fulfill a general ambition rather than to accomplish a specific goal.
 In their quest for a better job, a higher salary, or a career change, they lack a clear understanding of which roles they want, in what industries, at what level of seniority, or through what specialization.
 This ambiguity creates problems at every subsequent stage of the process.

-MBA counselling addresses this by using a structured goal-setting process.
-Counsellors help candidates define their five-year post-graduation goals, identify relevant roles and industries, and select specializations and programs that build the necessary skills.
-This clarity enables better decision-making throughout the MBA journey.
+MBA counselling tackles this through a systematic goal-setting process.
+Counsellors assist candidates to define their five-year postgraduate goals, relevant roles and industries, and specializations and programs that develop the necessary skills.
+This transparency helps in making better decisions during the MBA process.

 2. Provides Career Guidance and Insights About the Industry